malayjoshi13/Describer/README.md

 . <br>
 36th data --> Encoding_of_pic36 & startseq snow is falling endseq

-And outputs data converted into following format:
+The data of each batch is then converted into following format:

 ![bandicam 2021-05-09 23-41-16-619](https://user-images.githubusercontent.com/71775151/117582876-cd387b00-b121-11eb-8ab4-9e1f87115ba2.jpg)

-Then `data_generator` function will push this whole single batch to flow into `training_model` to train it.
+Then these single-single batches will be pushed by `data_generator` function to flow into image-captioning model to train it.

 ### Step 7) Training the image-captioning model